Asian Socialist Conference: Debates

-All sessions of the conference were held in English, to the advantage of the Indian delegates but disadvantage to the Japanese, Indonesians and the Yugoslav delegation leader Đilas.
+All sessions of the conference were held in English, to the advantage of the Indian delegates but disadvantage for the Japanese, Indonesians and the Yugoslav delegation leader Đilas.

 A proposal in formation of a 'Third Force' in world politics was raised at the conference (the conference would in many ways serve as a precursor of the 1955 Bandung Conference).
 The British SI representative Clement Attlee ridiculed the notion of building a third bloc outside the West-East contradiction.
 Milovan Đilas, B.P.
 Koirala and Jayaprakash Narayan intervened in favour of the Indian socialist leader Ram Manohar Lohia's proposal for a 'Third Force'.
 In the end, the conference adopted a resolution calling for support of democracy, condemning capitalism, communism and imperialism.

 During his stay in Rangoon, Đilas gave an interview to the Yugoslav party organ Borba, stating that "[t]he Conference has revealed that in Asia, especially in India, Burma and Indonesia, there are very significant combat forces, able to fight not only against the old colonialism but also against Cominformism and the Soviet and Chinese hegemony...
 [These nations] have unmasked the anti-Socialist soul of the Soviet Union and its satellites."